dsorokin/aivika-fsharp-ce/README.md

 ### Installation

+The library can be automatically installed with help of NuGet after accepting the license.

+On Windows the library consists of the following two packages:

+`PM> Install-Package Simulation.Aivika`
+`PM> Install-Package Simulation.Aivika.Charting`

+On Linux and OS X the charting component uses Gtk# already:

+`PM> Install-Package Simulation.Aivika`
+`PM> Install-Package Simulation.Aivika.Charting.Gtk`

-To install the library, please download the sources and compile them.
+Also the library can be manually installed.
+For that, please download the sources and compile them.
 There are two solutions.
 The first one is destined for Windows, while another solution with word `Gtk` in the name is destined for OS X and Linux.

-Also the simulation engine without additional modules can be installed via NuGet after accepting the license:

-`PM> Install-Package Simulation.Aivika`

 ### Documentation